 dev environment.
 The

---legacy-db-key parameter indicates how to get the login credentials to the source Drupal 6 or 7 database.
+--legacy-db-key parameter indicates how to get the login credentials to the source Drupal 7 database.
 In our example, we use the Terminus secrets plugin to supply the connection info.
 See our blog post for more information on how this flag is used.
 The

 --legacy-root flag lets Drupal 8 know from where it can grab images and other uploaded media assets.